Logo Futurismo

 Take the Poço do Bacalhau Hiking Trail

 The best time to visit this trail is between March and September.
-Here, you will also enjoy the peace and tranquility provided by the walk and observe countless birds and species of endemic flora.
+Here, you will also enjoy the peace and tranquility provided by the walk and observe countless bird species and endemic flora.

 Visit Tourist Attractions Near the Poço do Bacalhau Waterfall